daniel-san/teste-invillia/README.md

 # API documentation
 The project includes an API documentation using the OpenAPI spec.
 The files containing the documentation are ```apidoc.yaml``` and ```apidoc.json```.

-The following command can be used to create a docker container that can be used to view the documentation in the browser:
+The following command creates a docker container that can be used to view the documentation in the browser:
 ```
 docker run --rm  -p 8080:8080 -e SWAGGER_JSON=/doc/apidoc.json -v $PWD:/doc swaggerapi/swagger-ui
 ```